-Symptom Cause Remedy Inappropriate trip Contact input was left open If contact input is not used. during start-up and TIMER STARTS ON jumper together TB5-14 and 0 1 RESET option is set to "Yes" TB5-15 of each unit.
+Symptom Cause Remedy Inappropriate trip Contact input was left open If contact input is not used, during start-up and TIMER STARTS ON jumper together TB5-14 and RESET option is set to Yes.
+TB5-15 of each unit.
 Incorrect set point values Prime mover is not ramping to configured for one or more configured speed in the units allotted time.
 Verify that the MPU FAIL SETPOINT and MPU FAIL TIMEOUT are appropriate for the prime mover.
-Incorrect MPU signal Check that all MPUs are correctly wired to the Prolech device and are functioning 1 properly.
-Inappropriate trip; EEPROM doesn't respond Reset the unit. nardware fault correctly If fault continues, replace unit. annunciated (see "User Repairs" section In an annu sinta tain.
-Delow). inappropriate trip; Internal cables aren't Check Prolech Internal Interiock fault connected correctly cabling and installation The DroTech miero controller Deplace the entire unit (see is not functioning "Liser Popairs" section below) One er mere de energize te Check power supply fuese won't start trip units do not have power wiring and power sources wont start One or more ProTech units Proce the RESET key need to be reset Fless the RESET Rey.
-A de-energized-to-trip Verify the type of ProTech ProTech model is installed model in Chapter 1 when an energized-to-trip model in onapter 1. model is appropriate , or vice versa Actuating wiring from the Check actuating system for ProTech device is incorrect proper normally open or normally closed wiring.
-Unit has LCD Unit is faulty Replace the entire unit. (see display, but no - "User Repairs" section below).
-LEDs display , or vice versa Unit has neither Unit has no power Check that power is applied to LCD nor LED the unit. display Power supply fuses need to Replace unit's power supply be replaced board fuse. (see "User Repairs" section below).
-Power supply board is faulty Replace the entire unit. (see Linitia net User Repairs Section below).
-Unit is not Unit needs to be reset PIESS THE RESET KEY. and TRIPPED are illuminated Unit won't RESET Remote RESET contacts are Check that the remote RESET closed operates as a momentary contact.
+Incorrect MPU signal Check that all MPUs are correctly wired to the ProTech device and are functioning la sa a sa sa si sta tais EEDDOM de contractor properly.
+Inappropriate trip.
+EEPROM doesn't respond Reset the unit.
+Hardware fault annunciated correctly If fault continues, replace unit annuncialeu (see "User Repairs" section Inappropriate tria Internal cables are not below).
+Check ProTech internal Inappropriate trip.
+Interlock fault annunciated connected correctly cabling and installation procedure.
+Inappropriate trip.
+The ProTech microcontroller Replace the entire unit (see CPU FAIL LED lit is not functioning "User Repairs" section below).
+Prime mover One or more de-energize to Check power supply fuses, won't start trip units do not have power wiring, and power sources.
+One or more ProTech units Press the RESET key. need to be reset A de-energized-to-trip Verify the type of ProTech ProTech model is installed model in Chapter 1. when an energized-to-trip · model is appropriate-or vice versa Actuating wiring from the Check actuating system for ProTech device is incorrect proper normally open or normally closed wiring.
+Unit has LCD Unit is faulty Replace the entire unit (see display, but no "User Repairs" section below).
+LEDs display, or vice versa Linit has no navver Charlethat name is applied to Unit has neither LCD nor LED Unit has no power Check that power is applied to the unit. display Power supply fuses need to Replace unit's power supply alopidy be replaced board fuse (see "User To replaced Repairs" section below).
+Power supply board is faulty Replace the entire unit (see .
+Swell capping board is radity "User Repairs" section below).
+Unit is not Unit needs to be reset Press the RESET key. operating; STATUS 1 & 2 and TRIPPED are illuminated Unit won't RESET Remote RESET contacts are Check that the remote RESET closed operates as a momentary contact.